Kitura/SwiftKueryMySQL/README.md

 swift test
 swift package generate-xcodeproj --xcconfig-overrides Config.xcconfig
 ```
-On linux, add ` -Xcc -I/usr/include/mysql` to swift commands to point the compiler at the mysql header files:
+On linux standard swift commands will also work provided your mysql installation is version 5.7 or greater.
+If using an earlier version of mysql add ` -Xcc -I/usr/include/mysql` to swift commands to point the compiler at the mysql header files:

+For example,
 ```
 swift build -Xcc -I/usr/include/mysql/ swift test -Xcc -I/usr/include/mysql/